fmaguire/predict_secretome/README.md

 Run `pip install -r requirements` to ensure dependencies are installed.

-You can then run tests to ensure the script and all the bundled dependencies work correctly by invoking `python -m unittest` from the main directory.
+You can then run tests to ensure the script and all the bundled dependencies work correctly by invoking `./test/test.py` from the main directory.